 . . . we are dispensable.
 She’ll find a way.

 A prophet is speaking. listen to her words.
 Etch them on your heart.
 And save the world.

 *Shiva has stated that women do most of the farming in the world.
 Women who are not farmers care and share and may tend gardens.
 Women’s knowledge is a relative term.
 Some women in industrialized countries place ambition, competiton, and profit above caring and sharing.
 Even in this situation, women generally care for children.
 See Shiva’s Staying Alive: Women, Ecology, and Development.

 Carol P. Christ is an internationally known feminist writer, activist, and educator currently living in Lasithi Prefecture, Crete.
 Carol’s recent book written with Judith Plaskow, Goddess and God in the World: Conversations in Embodied Theology, is on Amazon.
 A Serpentine Path: Mysteries of the Goddess is on sale for $9.99 on Amazon.
 Carol has been leading Goddess Pilgrimage to Crete for over twenty years: join her in Crete.
 Carol’s photo by Michael Bakas.
-Carol will be speaking at the 25th Anniversary Celebration of the Re-Imagining Conference at Hamline College in St. Paul Minnesota on November 1 and 3 and at the Parliament of World Religions in Toronto, Canada on November 5.
+Carol will be speaking at the 25th Anniversary Celebration of the Re-Imagining Conference at Hamline University in St. Paul Minnesota on November 1 and 3 and at the Parliament of World Religions in Toronto, Canada on November 5.